sanderwood/bgpt/README.md

 Generative modelling with bGPT is a flexible and powerful approach to learning and generating new data across various formats. bGPT segments byte sequences into patches, predicts next patch features with a patch-level decoder, and reconstructs bytes within patches using these features with a byte-level decoder.
 Here's how to get started:

-1. **Prepare Your Data**: Since bGPT models information at the byte level, it can work with any type of file that exists on a computer, regardless of format.
-This means your training and evaluation datasets can include text, images, audio, or any other file type.
+1. **Prepare Your Data**: bGPT can handle any computer file type, including text, images, audio, executables, and encrypted or proprietary formats, without needing specific adjustments for each modality.
+This capability allows for straightforward and versatile training on a wide array of data.
+The only thing you need to do here is simply to split your data for training and evaluation.

 2. **Adjust Configuration Settings**: Modify the `config.py` file to tailor the training process to your needs.
 At a minimum, you should update the `TRAIN_FOLDERS` and `EVAL_FOLDERS` to point to your actual data directories.
 Also, specify where to save the trained model weights and logs by setting `WEIGHTS_PATH` and `LOGS_PATH`.
 You may adjust other parameters based on your specific requirements.
 For instance, with the default `PATCH_SIZE=16` and `PATCH_LENGTH=512`, bGPT can model byte sequences up to 8KB.
 If your training files are larger, and you have sufficient computational resources, consider increasing these parameters to accommodate the larger file sizes.